-- a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - examples must be provided on each investigator of how their research has impacted policies or programs, through the translation or implementation of their research findings - b. previous capacity and impactful research conducted in partnership with consumers and/or community members - c. your track record in managing similar projects - consideration should be given to the project team's expertise in all aspects of the proposal, including the methodological and scientific underpinnings (e.g. statistics, psychology, sociology, social sciences, and consumer and community engagement/involvement), the team's previous research outputs demonstrating a capability to undertake the research project, and delivery of high quality research outputs in this area.
+a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project

+- b. your track record in managing similar projects - c. your access, or future access, to any required infrastructure, land, capital equipment, technology, and regulatory or other approvals - d. how any infrastructure funded through this project will be maintained beyond the life of the grant opportunity.

 5.4.
-Assessment Criterion 4 - Overall value and risk of the project (non-weighted)
+Assessment Criterion 4.
+Overall Value and Risk of the Project (non-weighted)